Image import time grows quadratically with the size of the image collection

 In the "Affected Version" field you said 1.4.1, did you also try it with a compile from git master (I guess that the answer is yes, as you tried the indexing commit)?

-#5 Updated by Pedro Côrte-Real almost 6 years ago
+#5 Updated by Pedro Côrte-Real about 6 years ago

 - File FirstRunChart.png FirstRunChart.png added